aashnisshah/aashnime/content/blog/how-to-support-black-lives-matter-no-matter-where-you-are/index.md

 There are many great books that talk about race.
 I've personally read the first and highly recommend it.
 If you can't find a copy of the book online for any reason, try libraries.
 Most libraries have a digital borrowing option which will allow you to borrow these books and read them on your laptop/phone/e-reader.

  - So You Want to Talk About Race by Ijeoma Oluo
+ - It's About Damn Time by Arlan Hamilton
  - White Fragility by Robin Diangelo
  - How to be an Antiracist by Ibram X. Kendi
  - Stemped from the Beginning by Ibram X. Kendi